AlexChalk/thermostat/README.md

 ## Usage

 Open `index.html` in a web browser of your choice and use the UI.
 You can increase/decrease the temperature to defined limits, toggle power-saving mode, reset the temperature to a default of 20 degrees, and load a weather report on a city of your choice, which defaults to Henry, Illinois.
+The thermostat will also report on whether power usage is low, medium, or high, and will colour the temperature reading blue, black, or red respectively.

 ## Tests